Basil Green Motors: Racing

 Based on the Capri Perana V8 racing cars were built for the South African Saloon Car Championship.
 The Z 181 was the only Group 5 car and won 13 of 14 races in the 1970 season and topped the lap records on every course.

 After a change of the rules to stop this dominance, Basil Green built 6 cars for the Group 2.
 One of these cars won the championship in 1971, the A2 in 1972.

 Z 181 and A2 were sponsored by the Gunston Cigarette Company, while the others were driven by private drivers.

-Technical modifications were made especially to the engine.
-It got 4x48 down draft twin choke Weber carburetors and had about 400 hp.
-Top speed was higher than 250 km/h.
+Technical modifications were made, especially to the engine.
+It received 4x48 down draft twin choke Weber carburetors and could muster 400 hp.
+Top speed was more than 250 km/h.
 Brakes stayed the same as in V6 Capris, except that racing pads were built in.
 C-shaped single leaf springs were used at the rear axle to allow room for the 14.5" rims.